nalnatsheh/iit-ece588/docs/tut/README.md

 **pynq.overlay** : loads the bitstream onto the FPGA Programmable Logic (PL) and configers the hardware
 You can learn more about overlays from this site [site](https://pynq.readthedocs.io/en/v3.0.0/overlay_design_methodology/overlay_tutorial.html)

-To check your overlay results
+To display details about the overlay.
 ```
 overlay?
 ```